skymob/sensu-tutorial-cookbook/README.md

 sensu-tutorial Cookbook
 =======================
-Cookbook for my Sensu tutorial at Velocity 2013
+This is not a Sensu Tutorial.
+It is a cookbook used to build Vagrant machines for my Sensu tutorial at Velocity 2013.

 Requirements
 ------------